 Turbulent closure and inlet boundary conditions

-The RANS CFD simulations were performed using Code_Saturne, which is a general-purpose open source CFD code (www.code-saturne.org) [30].
-It has been previously tested on flat terrain [29] and obstructed environment [31].
+The RANS CFD simulations were performed using Code_Saturne, which is a general-purpose open source CFD code (www.code-saturne.org) [43].
+It has been previously tested on flat terrain [44] and obstructed environment [45].
 The governing equations are solved under Boussinesq's hypothesis.
-Simulations were run with an atmospheric flow adapted k – ε turbulence model [32].
+Simulations were run with an atmospheric flow adapted k – ε turbulence model [47].
 The transport equations for the turbulent kinetic energy k and the scalar dissipation rate, , consider the wind shear and buoyance effect on the production or dissipation of k.
 This latter term is formulated by means of potential temperature gradient.
 Indeed, the transport equation for the potential temperature, , profile is solved along the domain.
-The models constants for k – ε turbulence model are those modified for atmospheric flows following [33] where Cµ = 0.03 according to the work of Duynkerke [35] and the value of Cε3 is taken after [38]: Cε3 = 0 for a stably stratified atmosphere and Cε3 =1 for an unstably stratified atmosphere corresponding to the present studied case.
+The models constants for k – ε turbulence model are those modified for atmospheric flows following [48] where Cµ = 0.03 according to the work of Duynkerke [48] and the value of Cε3 is taken after [49]: Cε3 = 0 for a stably stratified atmosphere and Cε3 =1 for an unstably stratified atmosphere corresponding to the present studied case.

+The atmospheric stability class is represented by the inflow boundary condition for the velocity, the turbulent kinetic energy k, dissipation of turbulent kinetic energy ε and temperature profile.
+The inlet and the top boundary are specified by the Dirichlet condition.
+The outlet is a free outflow condition.
+The lateral boundaries are symmetry condition.
+In previous computational fluid dynamics (CFD) flow simulations [45], it was observed that improved outcomes could be achieved by adjusting the inlet conditions to match measurements for both the mean velocity profile and turbulence intensity.
+Hence, the formulation for the wind and turbulence profile was selected to achieve a more satisfactory comparison between the CFD inlet conditions and the experimental profile (see Figure 4).
+A power law velocity, according to the stability class reported by Barrat [46], i.e., n = 0.16 (stability class C).
 The scalar dissipation rate profile is based on the hypothesis that viscous dissipation balances shear production and buoyancy.
-The inlet profiles of k, ε and the turbulent viscosity, Km are specified as follows:
+The inlet profiles of k, ε and the turbulent viscosity, Km are specified as follows [31]:

-(1)
+(3)